Knoblauchpilze/go-server/README.md

 ### Handlers with params

-Another interesting point concerns creating handlers which need some arguments: the signature of the http handler is fixed, but we can use a construct like so:
+Another interesting point concerns creating handlers with access to arguments: the signature of the http handler is fixed, but we can use a construct like so:
 ```go
 func generateHandlerWithParams(foo string) http.HandlerFunc {
 	return func(w http.ResponseWriter, r *http.Request) {